 Every package delivered by UPS or FedEx has a version of the barcode that is used to mark its transition from one stage in the delivery process to another.
 Each of these actions are entered into a database, which can then be viewed as an asset tracking spreadsheet.

 These spreadsheets can be updated in real-time with all new entries and, if stored online, the latest data in the system can be viewed by anyone, from anywhere.
+And as a side note, if you’re using spreadsheets, that puts you in Stage 2 of digital transformation on the IoT asset management spectrum.

 Where pens revolutionized quills (and ultimately rendered them obsolete), spreadsheets are very much antiquating traditional ledgers for companies with little to no budget.
 The benefits of asset tracking under this scenario are: